 Mobile Cleanrooms for On-Site Assembly

 However, the advent of mobile cleanrooms which have been purpose-designed for ultra-pure welding reduce the time, risks and expense of forming cleanroom tubing offsite without compromising cleanliness standards.
-Part of Astro Pak’s fleet was recently contracted for a similar project.
+Formerly a Division of Astro Pak, now a stand-alone company, Instant Cleanroom Solutions (ICS), was recently contracted for a similar project.
 Three trailers were deployed where needed on the construction site and together, over 100 miles of stainless steel tubing was assembled and installed.

 The 53-foot tandem axle semi-trailers are rated up to ISO 4 cleanliness standards and were built from the chassis-up for use in ultra-pure welding applications.
 The clients were able to configure and weld the tubing and perform the final cleaning with no downtime due to transit.
 And, because they were on-site, they were able to make configuration adjustments in real-time without having to send out an order for modifications back to an offsite location.